Corporate Responsibility

 Introduction

-This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 (the MSA) and sets out the steps that the affiliated UK entities of Burford Capital Limited (Burford) have taken and will continue to take to ensure that modern slavery or human trafficking is not taking place within our business or our supply chain.
+This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 (the MSA) in respect of the financial year ended 31 December 2025 and sets out the steps that the affiliated UK entities of Burford Capital Limited (Burford) have taken and are continuing to take to ensure that modern slavery or human trafficking is not taking place within any part of our business or our supply chain.

 Our Business

 Burford is the leading global finance and asset management firm focused on law.
 Its businesses include litigation finance and risk management, asset recovery and a wide range of legal finance and advisory activities.
-Burford is publicly traded on the New York Stock Exchange (NYSE: BUR) and the London Stock Exchange (LSE: BUR) and works with companies and law firms around the world from its offices in New York, London, Chicago, Washington, DC, Singapore and Dubai.
+Burford is publicly traded on the New York Stock Exchange (NYSE: BUR) and the London Stock Exchange (LSE: BUR), and works with companies and law firms around the world from its global network of offices.

 Our Suppliers

-Given that Burford’s business relates to global finance and litigation, our involvement in global supply chains and in physical product is limited.
-Our suppliers include property and facility management and maintenance, office supplies, catering and hospitality services provided to our offices.
-However, all new vendors are assessed internally and pre-screened before any initial payment for services is remitted and screened on an ongoing basis to ensure real time notification of any potential red flags.
+Given that Burford’s business relates to global finance and litigation, its involvement in global supply chains and in the procurement of physical products is limited.
+Burford's principal suppliers include providers of property and facility management and maintenance, office supplies, and catering and hospitality services to its offices.
+All new vendors are assessed internally and pre-screened before any initial payment for services is remitted, and are screened on an ongoing basis to ensure real-time notification of any potential red flags.

 Our Policies